-7.2.7 Prohibition of Smoking in IBS Premises
+9.2.7 Prohibition of Smoking in University Premises

-Smoking in IBS premises is strictly prohibited.
+Smoking in University premises is strictly prohibited.

-7.3 Accommodation Facilities
+9.3 Accommodation Facilities

-IBS does not provide any hostel facility.
-However, Campus administration will assist the students in finding suitable off campus accommodation; either PG or sharing of flats etc. Students are required to pay the charges for accommodation and mess charges directly to the service provider or land lord.
+IBS Dehradun facilitates off-campus shared hostel accommodation near the University premises.
+The hostels are supervised by the Warden appointed by the University.
+Students are required to pay the charges for accommodation and mess charges directly to the service provider.
 IBS will not be responsible for the financial dealings with service providers.